mbransons/DHUM72500-Methods_of_Text_Analysis/README.md

-# Notes and Projects for Methods of Text Analysis course
+# Methods of Text Analysis course

+Here is a simple footnote[^1].
+With some additional text after it.

+[^1]: My reference.